CITY OF EINDHOVEN | FUTURE040

 After visiting the DDW stand, visitors could take home a card.
 After downloading the Future040 app, a small size of the city 3D model with its time layers would appear.
 So please, DO try this at home!

-On Monday October 22nd the DDW project was officially opened by DDW director Martijn Paulen and city council member Monique List-de Roos.
+On Monday October 22nd the DDW project was officially opened by DDW director Martijn Paulen and alderwoman Monique List-de Roos.
 The DDW project was featured in many local news programs.
 Studio040 created a news item which shows the Future040 app in a great way.